+Sources: 1940, 1960, 1980 Censuses of Population.
 The figures presented in this table are based upon regression results reported in app.
 D, table D.1.
 Characteristics included in the regressions include: age, education, region, urban/rural residence, full-time/part-time status, marital status, and presence of young children.
+All dollar figures are expressed in 1979 dollars.

-^{} Ratio of the hourly wage of a black woman with average black characteristics to that of a white woman with average white characteristics, multiplied by 100.
-Ratio of the hourly wage of the average black woman to that of the average white woman assuming that both were paid according to the white pay structure, multiplied by 100. • Ratio of the hourly wage of a woman with average black characteristics if she were paid according to the black pay structure to the wage she
+4 Ratio of the hourly wage of a black incitian with average black woman to that of the average white woman assuming that both were paid according to the white pay structure, multiplied by 100.
+4 Ratio of the hourly wage of a woman with average black characteristics if she were paid according to the black pay structure to the wage she would earn if she were paid according to the white pay structure, multiplied by 100.